RadekVyM/SimpleToolkit/docs/SimpleToolkit.Core/README.md

 These are all the helpers this package has to offer:

 - [Safe area helpers](SafeAreaHelpers.md) - helpers for managing the safe area of an application window
+- [System bars helpers](SystemBarsHelpers.md) - helpers for changing the appearance of system bars on Android